Stormy Daniels Payment May Be Illegal, Even If It Came From Trump’s Lawyer

 In complaints to the FEC and Justice Department filed last month, Common Cause, a nonpartisan government watchdog group, said there’s reason to believe the payment to Clifford was an “unreported in-kind contribution” to the Trump campaign, as well as an “unreported expenditure by the [campaign] — because the funds were paid for the purpose of influencing the 2016 presidential election.”

 It may not be immediately apparent how money used to pay off a candidate’s mistress that doesn’t pass through the campaign could violate campaign finance laws, but a fairly recent political scandal addressed that very question.
-In 2011 former Senator John Edwards was indicted on charges that he violated the law by having wealthy donors cover the expenses of his pregnant mistress, Rielle Hunter, in an attempt to cover up their affair during the 2008 presidential campaign.
+In 2011 former senator John Edwards was indicted on charges that he violated the law by having wealthy donors cover the expenses of his pregnant mistress, Rielle Hunter, in an attempt to cover up their affair during the 2008 presidential campaign.

-As Thomas Frampton recently explained in a post on the Harvard Law Review Blog, the Edwards case turned on whether secret payments count as a campaign “contribution” under the Federal Election Campaign Act of 1971 (FECA).
+As Thomas Frampton recently explained in a post on the Harvard Law Review blog, the Edwards case turned on whether secret payments count as a campaign “contribution” under the Federal Election Campaign Act of 1971 (FECA).
 He wrote:

 FECA’s definition of “contribution” in 52 U.S.C. § 30101(8)(A) includes “any gift, subscription, loan, advance, or deposit of money or anything of value made by any person for the purpose of influencing any election for Federal office.”
 Importantly, there is no requirement that a “contribution” be labeled as such or that the money actually pass through a campaign’s coffers: a third-party’s payment of a candidate’s campaign or personal expense qualifies as a “contribution,” except where “the payment would have been made irrespective of the candidacy.”

-That last bit was the key to Edwards’ defense.
-His attorneys argued there was insufficient proof that Edwards’ wealthy pals wanted to help him conceal his affair from voters, rather than from his cancer-stricken wife.
+That last bit was the key to Edwards’s defense.
+His attorneys argued there was insufficient proof that Edwards’s wealthy pals wanted to help him conceal his affair from voters, rather than from his cancer-stricken wife.
 They noted Hunter accepted much of the money after Edwards dropped out of the race, and said there was no proof that she was about to share her story with the press.
 Edwards was ultimately found not guilty on one felony charge, and the jury was deadlocked on five other felony charges.

 If the point of the payment was to keep Clifford’s tawdry tale from hitting the press in the days after the Access Hollywood tape, then it may have violated campaign finance laws regardless of where the money came from.
-Cohen using his “own personal funds” for the payment could be viewed as him donating $130,000 to the Trump campaign, far more than the maximum allowed donation of $2,700.
+Cohen using his “own personal funds” for the payment could be viewed as his donating $130,000 to the Trump campaign, far more than the maximum allowed donation of $2,700.
 Some noted that Cohen never denies that Trump was personally involved in paying Clifford or reimbursing him.
 There’s no limit on candidates’ contributions to their own campaigns, but if the money came from Trump the individual, rather than his campaign or business, he still would have been legally required to disclose it.

 But what if Trump knew nothing about the payoff, and it was instead the work of a loyal employee committed to shielding his reputation even before he entered politics?
 The last line in Cohen’s statement hints that might be the point of his seemingly absurd explanation.
 “Just because something isn’t true doesn’t mean that it can’t cause you harm or damage,” Cohen says.
 “I will always protect Mr. Trump.”

 The larger question is why Cohen felt the need release the bizarre statement in the first place.
 There may be a stronger case against Trump than there was against Edwards, but experts doubt federal investigators will pursue it.
-Even Common Cause vice president for policy and litigation Paul Ryan (no relation to the House speaker) acknowledges that’s unlikely in this political environment.
+Even Common Cause vice-president for policy and litigation Paul Ryan (no relation to the House Speaker) acknowledges that’s unlikely in this political environment.

-“The FEC has been for years mired in dysfunction and now has a Republican majority of commissioners,” he told USA Today, “and the DOJ is within the executive branch of government headed by the president.”
+“The FEC has been for years mired in dysfunction and now has a Republican majority of commissioners,” he told USA Today, “and the DOJ is within the Executive branch of government headed by the president.”

 In this administration, potentially violating campaign finance laws by paying off a porn star isn’t even the biggest scandal of the week.